This super fund-raising effort has really captured the imagination of the Fylde public

 Katrina and her supporters rise to the charity challenge

-A Fylde woman marking a special day on the calendar with a very special fund-raising effort has thanked her supporters for smashing a second cash target.
+A Fylde woman who marked a special day on the calendar with a very special fund-raising effort has thanked her supporters for smashing a third cash target.

 Education charity worker Katrina Kelly celebrated her 25th birthday on February 22 by making the most of the particularly notable date - 22.2.22 – to boost the coffers of two good causes.